To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

 That's just the tip of the iceberg.
 Retrofits are woven throughout the building.
 The windows are newly insulated — a window factory was actually built on-site, to upgrade the existing windows in the most efficient way possible.
 The radiators have reflective barriers installed behind them, to direct as much heat as possible into the building instead of out into the air.

 The lights are dimmable.
-The air conditioning systems are more efficient and can be controlled more precisely.
+The air-conditioning systems are more efficient and can be controlled more precisely.
 Tenants in the building have new tools to allow them to monitor and cut their energy consumption.

 Each individual improvement cuts efficiency slightly; combined, they're designed to cut energy use by 38%.